odinuv/web/en/apv/articles/html/index.md

  - start tag and end tag is always required
  - empty tags may be shortened to <element />

-XML is a widely used language with many **XML Applications** (interpretation of a XML document, not a program), which are again defined using DTD (Document Type Definition).
+XML is a widely used language with many **XML Applications** (application = interpretation of a XML document, not a program), which are again defined using DTD (Document Type Definition).
 Example of a random XML document: